SANITIZING FOOD PROCESSING SURFACES AND EQUIPMENT: DEFINITIONS AND PROCEDURES

-In the food industry (whether manufacturing or food-handling), the importance of keeping surfaces, equipment and utensils sanitary cannot be overemphasized.
-Soils (food waste and bacteria) can build up on surfaces if they are not regularly cleaned, and maintained increasing the risk of foodborne illnesses unintentionally being produced inside your business.
-According to the CDC, in the United States alone, foodborne illnesses account for 48 million illnesses, 128,000 hospitalizations and 3,000 deaths a year.[i]
-Making sure sanitary procedures are in place will help protect your business from contributing to these staggering statistics.
+In the food industry, the importance of keeping surfaces, equipment and utensils sanitary cannot be overemphasized.
+Bacteria can grow on surfaces if they are not regularly cleaned and sanitized, increasing the risk of producing foodborne illnesses in your business.
+According to the CDC, in the United States alone foodborne illnesses account for 48 million illnesses, 128,000 hospitalizations and 3,000 deaths a year.[i]
+Be sure sanitation procedures are in place to help protect your business from contributing to these statistics.

 TERMINOLOGY

-It can be difficult to know when to clean, sanitize, sterilize or disinfect since understanding what the various sanitary procedures actually mean, has been complicated by the fact that people use these terms interchangeably.
+It can be difficult to know when to clean, sanitize, sterilize or disinfect since people sometimes use these terms interchangeably.
 The purpose of this article is to differentiate between the various sanitary procedures by defining each of the terms- in order to better understand what they are and what they are designed to accomplish.
 It also aims to identify practical ways businesses can make sure surfaces and equipment are pathogen free in order to keep foods safe.

 Cleaning: complete removal of food soil using appropriate detergent chemicals under recommended conditions.